The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 With the establishment of the “Science Prize of the German Technion Society” in 2002, the DTG honors scientists from Germany and Israel who not only demonstrate outstanding scientific achievements, but also look back on intensive cooperation with colleagues from the other country.
 The biennial science awards were sponsored by Reinhard Frank and the Eduard Rhein Foundation until 2013; since then, the DTG has been responsible for organizing them itself.

-Since 2009, DTG has been offering delegation trips on various science and technology topics, as well as to the Israeli start-up scene and the high-tech industry.
-The trips are planned and accompanied by the DTG and include all relevant Technion departments, companies run by Technion alumni and departments of the Israeli high-tech industry run by Technion graduates.
-Since its re-establishment, the DTG has been providing individual advice for delegation trips to science, politics, and business.
+Since 2009, the DTG has been offering its own delegation trips on various science and technology topics, as well as to the Israeli startup scene and the high-tech industry.
+The trips are planned and accompanied by the DTG and include all relevant departments of the Technion, companies of Technion alumni and departments of the Israeli high-tech industry led by Technion graduates.
+The DTG has been providing individual advice for delegation trips to science, politics and business since its foundation.

 A delegation of German mechanical engineers visits Stef Wertheimer

-To intensify scientific cooperation between young scientists from Lower Saxony and Israel, the “Lower Saxony-Israeli Scientific Conferences” have been held in Hanover every other spring since 2013.
+In order to intensify scientific cooperation between young scientists from Lower Saxony and Israel, the “Lower Saxony-Israeli Scientific Conference” has been held in Hanover every second spring since 2013.
 Representatives from both states will present their current cooperation projects funded by the Lower Saxony MWK.
 The results of the work are widely discussed, and young scientists are provided with the opportunity to present their work at poster exhibitions and gain cooperation partners.
 The program is sponsored by the state of Lower Saxony, the Friends of LUH and various industry representatives.

 To intensify scientific cooperation on highly topical issues, the DTG is sponsoring an annual “Green Photonics Symposium” from 2014-2016 with the help of the Reinhard Frank Foundation.
 The aim of the symposia, which are held alternately in Haifa and Berlin, is to bring together young academics and work together on highly topical strategic issues.
 From 2017, the focus will change to quantum physics.
 The symposia will take place in Würzburg, Haifa and Munich.

 The Hasso Plattner Institute (HPI) has been working closely with the Technion in the fields of computer science and electrical engineering since 2009.
-Ten years later, the DTG takes over part of their administrative support, and the HPI continues to support up to 15 doctoral students from Haifa each year in the jointly established HPRC-Technion research school.
+Ten years later, the DTG takes over part of their administrative support, and the HPI, under the direction of Prof. Dr. Meinel, supports up to 15 doctoral students from Haifa each year in the jointly established “Research School” HPRC-Technion.

 In recent decades, the Technion has expanded and intensified its research in its own country, opened branches in the USA and China and was awarded three Nobel Prizes for Technion professors in 2004 and 2011.
 The university was involved in the training or research collaborations of other Nobel Prize winners.
 Under the 10-year leadership of President Prof. Peretz Lavie, the university has forged numerous international links, both with scientific research institutes and in industrial research.